 Let's take a look at what your test results mean:

-CASE 1: You got 0 PSI on all cylinders.
-This test result tells you that the engine has suffered one of the following conditions:
+CASE 1: Your vehicle does NOT start and you got 0 PSI on all cylinders.
+This test result usually means that the engine has a serious internal mechanical problem.

-Any compression value below 100 PSI (even if it does not 0 PSI) means internal mechanical engine trouble.
+Any compression value below 100 PSI (even if it is not 0 PSI) means internal mechanical engine trouble.